pingcap/docs-cn/dev/faq/tidb.md

 - In MySQL, the read capacity can be increased by adding slave, but the write capacity cannot be increased except using sharding, which has many problems.
 - In TiDB, both the read and write capacity can be easily increased by adding more nodes.

-#### The performance test of MySQL and TiDB by our DBA shows that the performance of a standalone TiDB is not as good as MySQL.
+#### The performance test of MySQL and TiDB by our DBA shows that the performance of a standalone TiDB is not as good as MySQL

 TiDB is designed for scenarios where sharding is used because the capacity of a MySQL standalone is limited, and where strong consistency and complete distributed transactions are required.
 One of the advantages of TiDB is pushing down computing to the storage nodes to execute concurrent computing.